Leslie Duncan - Licensed Funeral Director

 Direct Cremation is the simplest forms of funeral services provided.
 This type of service provides the very basics and is decided upon when a family desires to have a cremation performed, but does not desire to have any type of formal funeral or memorial service.

 Memorial Service is for the family that wishes to have the cremation performed first and then conduct a service afterwards, usually with the urn present.
-The funeral home is usually involved in the arrangements of these services, but if families so wish they may arrange the service on their own with the funeral home providing the basics, such as service folders, register books, flowers and catering.
+The funeral home is usually involved in the arrangements of these services, but if families so wish they may arrange the service on their own.

-Traditional Service mans that the deceased is present at the service in a casket with cremation or burial proceeding the service.
-Caskets may be purchased or rented for this type of service.
+Traditional Service means that the deceased is present at the service in a casket with cremation or burial after the service.
+Caskets may be purchased for this type of service.

 Staffing and Directing